andreffs18/dotfiles/README.md

 ## Installation
-To setup a brand new mac os you just need to run the following one-liner:
+To setup a brand new macOS you just need to run the following one-liner:

 ```shell
 $ bash -c "`curl -fsSL https://raw.githubusercontent.com/andreffs18/dotfiles/master/install.sh`"